benjaminion/upgrading-ethereum-book/src/book.md

 We begin with a justified checkpoint $A$ that all nodes agree on.

 Due to the network partition, only 49% of validators, plus the adversary's 18%, see checkpoint $B$.
 They all make Casper FFG votes $[A \rightarrow B]$, thereby justifying $B$.
-A further checkpoint $C_1$ is produced on this branch, and the 49% that are honest validators dutifully vote $[B \rightarrow C_1]$, but the adversary does not, meaning that $C_1$ is not justified.
+A further checkpoint $C_1$ is produced on this branch, and the 49% that are honest validators dutifully make the Casper FFG vote $[B \rightarrow C_1]$, but the adversary does not, meaning that $C_1$ is not justified.
 Validators on this branch see $h_1$ as the head block, and have a highest justified checkpoint of $B$.

 <a id="img_annotated-forkchoice-filter-0"></a>
 <figure class="diagram" style="width: 90%">